shivanireddy/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects
-Data analysis projects using datasets present in Kaggle
+Data analysis projects using datasets present in Kaggle using Python and PowerBI

 This repository is for all the Data Analytics projects.